-PRP uses 2 separate LANs for uninterrupted availability.
+Unlike ring redundancy protocols, PRP uses 2 separate LANs for uninterrupted availability.
 On the path from the sender to the receiver, PRP sends 2 data packets in parallel via the 2 mutually independent LANs.
 The receiver processes the first data packet received and discards the second data packet of the pair.
 The international standard IEC 62439-3 defines the Parallel Redundancy Protocol (PRP).

-Note: PRP uses interfaces 1/1 and 1/2 when active.
-The PRP function replaces interfaces 1/1 and 1/2 with interface prp/1 as seen in the "VLAN", "Rate Limiter", and "Filter for MAC Addresses" dialogs.
-Configure interface prp/1 for VLAN membership, Rate Limitation, and MAC filtering.
+Note: If PRP is active, it uses the interfaces 1/1 and 1/2.
+As seen in the Switching > VLAN, Switching > Rate Limiter and Switching > Filter for MAC Addresses dialogs, the PRP function replaces the interfaces 1/1 and 1/2 with the interface prp/1.
+Configure the VLAN membership, the rate limiting, and the MAC filtering for the interface prp/1.